krksgbr/driver/Readme.md

 ## Tests

-Run the test suite with: `npm test`.
+Run the test suite with: `make test`.

 ## Tools